nkrkv/xod/docs/tutorial/17-ldr/README.md

 same tutorial there.
 </div>

-Let’s introduce a new sensor to measure ambient light level.
+Let’s introduce a new sensor to measure an ambient light level.
 A photoresistor (aka light dependent resistor or LDR) would do a great job of measuring the parameter.
 However, there is a small problem: we do not have a photoresistor node in XOD.

 Yet, we have basic nodes for working with the digital and analog ports of the Arduino.
 A photoresistor is a pretty primitive device, and all we need to do is